-- Actual or potential exposure to nearby human populations, animals, or the food chain from hazardous substances or pollutants or contaminants - High levels of hazardous substances or pollutants or contaminants in soils largely at or near the surface, that may migrate - Weather conditions that may cause hazardous substances or pollutants or contaminants to migrate or be released
+- Actual or potential exposure to nearby human populations, animals, or the food chain from hazardous substances or pollutants or contaminants - Actual or potential contamination of drinking water supplies or sensitive ecosystems - High levels of hazardous substances or pollutants or contaminants in soils largely at or near the surface, that may migrate - Weather conditions that may cause hazardous substances or pollutants or contaminants to migrate or be released

-Based on these factors, consideration of ARARs, and the information presented in Section 2.5, several RAOs have been developed.
+Based on these factors, consideration of ARARs, and the information presented in Sections 2.3 and 2.5, several RAOs have been developed.
 The RAOs and the specific RAGs associated with each RAO are presented in Exhibit 3-1.
 The RAGs are the specific metrics associated with each RAO.
-The RAGs are used in this EE/CA to refine the extents of the preliminary PAAs first presented in the EE/CA Approval Memorandum (DOI, 2018b) and to evaluate treatment technologies.
-The RAGs will also be used to guide the potential NTCRA and evaluate its completeness.
+The RAGs are